theloadstar/iOS_SL/chapter3/chapter3.md

   To *Presents a view controller modally.* See [chapter4](../chapter4/chapter4.md)

-- [ ] In the line9 of exercise code `selectedbutton.titleLabel?.text`, is the mark `?` means that the `selectedbutton.titleLabel` is a optional type?
+- [x] In the line9 of exercise code `selectedbutton.titleLabel?.text`, is the mark `?` means that the `selectedbutton.titleLabel` is a optional type?

+  chapter8's Note answers the question: we can use `if-let` pattern to verify,or just add `?` after .